 - Upon arriving at shelter, an individual will be informed about all the programs and services that are available while in shelter and will complete all necessary paperwork around confidentiality and safety.

-- The stay in shelter is short-term, for up to one week.
+- The stay in shelter is short-term, for up to 21 days.

 - During your stay we will provide case management, community referrals, safety planning, and help meet basic needs such as food and clothing.